dask/dask-blog/_posts/2019-07-08-dask-custom-cupy-kernel.md

 --------------

 Let's get started by defining the problem we will look at in this post.
-The problem here is merely for demonstration purposes, and not something very complicated, nor particularly useful that someone would write a kernel to solve, when you can do that directly (and quite easily) using CuPy built-in functions.
+The problem here is merely for demonstration purposes, not very complicated, and can be achieved in many other ways, including directly (and quite easily) using CuPy built-in functions.

 Assume you have two arrays, a 2D array `x` and a 1D array `y`, with dimensions `MxN` and `N` respectively.
 We will add those arrays together, in other words,